With the Transition to Zero Pollution initiative we want to go beyond thinking about zero carbon and consider pollution in all its forms.

 Transition to Zero Pollution is one of the first initiatives of Imperial’s Academic Strategy.
 The initiative will foster systems-thinking, discovery science, transformational cross-disciplinary research, technology and innovation to create and translate holistic socio-technical solutions to pollution in all its forms, including carbon dioxide.
 We will build on work being done to tackle greenhouse gas emissions and deliver net-zero carbon, and go beyond that to build a sustainable zero pollution future

 We will bring together researchers across Imperial and build new partnerships that converge disciplines, from fundamental science and engineering, systems thinking, human health, new business models, and policymaking.
 We want to instil a holistic, zero pollution mind-set among our researchers and inspire current and future students.
-We will work with key stakeholders to make sure that our research is translated into effective policy and solutions for industry.
+We will work with key stakeholders to make sure that our research is translated into effective policy and solutions for industry and benefits across society.

 Who we work with